Chief Quiet Thunder

 Chief Quiet Thunder 6/13/1934 - 11/13/2020*

 The Lenape are known by traditional Indians as the Original People.
 They are the ancestors of all the Algonquin Indian tribes.
 Richard “Quiet Thunder” Gilbert, was a traditional Lenape Indian elder, educator, and chief.

-Richard "Quiet Thunder" Gilbert, the youngest of seven children, was born and raised in southern New Jersey.
+Richard "Quiet Thunder" Gilbert, the youngest of eight children, was born and raised in southern New Jersey.
 The 80 year old Lenni-Lenape who taught himself to read and never finished high school, has had a variety of jobs and fascinating experiences, while still being a devoted husband, father, and friend.